This post may contain affiliate links.

 Optional: Put foam board on the bottom of your slides.

 If nothing else, I would definitely do this to any slides that won’t have skirting around them, like a bedroom slide that is so high up that the skirting won’t reach it.

-Placing the Pieces
+Step 3.
+Placing the Pieces of Foam Board

 After the skirting was placed where I wanted it, taped it to the camper using the foil HVAC tape.
 I used only enough to hold the skirting in place because we planned to come back and seal it all later.